-- With Federal Mandates: Position UHS as a leader in cybersecurity by partnering with FBI Houston InfraGard BOD and other federal entities.
+- With Government Mandates: Position UHS as a leader in cybersecurity by partnering with the Department of Homeland Security (DHS), Texas Department of Information Resources (DIR), FBI Houston Infragard and other federal, state and local agencies.

-- Implement centralized Security Incident Event Management (SIEM) for UHS
+- Enhance UHS Information Security Incident and Event Management (SIEM) system.

-- Centralized IT Security programs across UHS, including funding, staffing, and initiatives.
+- Centralized Information Security program across all UHS campuses including funding, staffing and initiatives.

 PATH TO SUCCESS

-- Continue collaborating at the UH System level.
-Collaborations, both internal and external, have not only contributed to the program’s effectiveness, but have also created a platform for regional, state and national recognition of UH cybersecurity efforts, which benefits UH academic programs, students, faculty and researchers.
+- Continue UH System-level collaborations.
+Internal and external collaborations have not only contributed to the program’s effectiveness, but have also garnered regional, state and national recognition of UH cybersecurity efforts benefitting academic programs, students, faculty and researchers.